Hello Machine Bros!

 Before you apply it to your model, it is VERY IMPORTANT that you pay attention to the following recommendations, otherwise, your piece may suffer significant damage.

 We make these recommendations because we have already made mistakes in previous designs and we want you to avoid the consequences of these.

 - Before using, shake the can of primer very well, this will prevent air bubbles from leaving the surfaces.

-- Apply at least 20 cm away and begin to apply not directly on the piece but from outside it so that any lumps of paint with air that there may be come out first and these do not fall on the 3D model.
+- Apply at least 20 cm away and begin to apply not directly on the piece but from outside it so that any lumps of paint with air that there may come out first and do not fall on the 3D print.

-- Always apply thin layers, do not take risks, the primer could form leaks if you exaggerate with the thickness of the layer and then you would have to polish again and this is very tedious.
+- Always apply thin layers, the primer could form leaks if you exaggerate the thickness of the layer and then you would have to polish again and this is very tedious.

 - Wait the right time between layers (20 min), don’t be impatient, it’s worth the wait.

 - You must apply at least 4 coats so that the defects that you did not manage to cover in previous steps are minimized in this step.

 - After the final coat, you should give a drying time of about 12 hours.
 During this time the painting will contract and will remain in its final form, do not rush.

 In case you still have parts in your model that you do not like, this is the last opportunity you have to polish before starting to paint your model.